Aiden-ytarame/PAMultiplayer/README.md

 * Open the game, a terminal should show up. just wait for the game to open.

 > [!NOTE]\
-> After every game update, the first time you open the game will take a while to open it.
+> The first time you open the game after every game update, it'll take a while to open.

 * Close the game and download the PAM.zip from latest release of the Multiplayer mod.
 * In your game's folder there will be a new folder called "bepinex".
 Extract PAM.zip inside the generated **/bepinex/plugins/** folder.